-The question is then, what defines whether these cloud hosting services are labeled as ‘rogue’ operations, and when does it become warranted to seize their domain names?
+The question is then, what is SASE and what defines whether these cloud hosting services are labeled as ‘rogue’ operations, and when does it become warranted to seize their domain names?

 “It is imperative that our governments need to have serious and well-thought discussions about cloud computing services,” Raimer told TorrentFreak.